One of Ohio's Top-Rated Bankruptcy Attorneys,

 What Would Cause You to Not Keep Property in Bankruptcy?

 You might not be able to claim an exemption in your house, for example, if it is not in your name.
 Sometimes people put their homes in a trust.
 When they do this, the trust owns the house, and they own the trust.
 This destroys the ability to claim the exemption.
-They could lose the house if they did this and filed bankruptcy.
+A person could lose their house if they have done this and filed for bankruptcy.

 Share This Article